UoMResearchIT/programming_with_python/_episodes/02-dictionaries.md

 ## Equality between dictionaries

-To be equal, all the elements which compose the first dictionay must be present in the second, and only those elements.
+To be equal, all the elements which compose the first dictionary must be present in the second, and only those elements.

 The position (ordering) is not important.